-In the third phase of the project with the support of UNIDO equipment for drying vegetables and fruits was installed.
+In the third phase of the project with the support of UNIDO equipment for drying fruits and vegetables and fruits was installed.
+On-the-job training, testing and fine-tuning of the equipment were provided by UNIDO International Expert.

 The project involved UNDP/UNEP "Poverty and environment initiative" thus running the projects to reduce the negative impact on the environment through the improvement of irrigation network and the water resources management.